cdapio/cdap/docs/developer-guide/source/operations.rst

 The lower half shows the list of deployed applications, their descriptions, along with each app's container, core and memory use in realtime.

 The triangles to the left of each application turn to reveal the hierarchy of resources being used by each application's Flows and Flowlets.
-You can use this tree to drill down into any part of the DAP.
+You can use this tree to drill down into any part of the CDAP.

-The footer of each pane gives—below the *Cask, Inc.* copyright—five buttons and the version of the DAP that you are using.
+The footer of each pane gives—below the *Cask, Inc.* copyright—five buttons and the version of the CDAP that you are using.

 .. _reset:

-The five buttons provide access to the `terms of use <http://cask.co/terms>`__, the `privacy policy <http://cask.co/privacy>`__, contacting `Cask <http://cask.co/contact-us>`__, contacting Cask support, and *Reset*, for resetting the DAP.
+The five buttons provide access to the `terms of use <http://cask.co/terms>`__, the `privacy policy <http://cask.co/privacy>`__, contacting `Cask <http://cask.co/contact-us>`__, contacting Cask support, and *Reset*, for resetting the CDAP.

-*Reset* deletes all data and applications from the DAP, is irreversible, and returns the DAP to an original state.
-The button is only visible and available if the DAP has been started with the system property ``enable.unrecoverable.reset`` as ``true``.
+*Reset* deletes all data and applications from the CDAP, is irreversible, and returns the CDAP to an original state.
+The button is only visible and available if the CDAP has been started with the system property ``enable.unrecoverable.reset`` as ``true``.

 Metrics Explorer
 ----------------